 The risk of this approach is that, if employees consider that the performance of their duties carries a serious and imminent risk to their lives or their health, they can challenge the employer's decision before the social jurisdiction and claim compensation for damages (based on the provisions of the Law on Prevention of Occupational Risks).
 The Courts will assess the existence of a "serious and imminent" occupational risk after analysing whether the following three requirements concur simultaneously: certainty that damage will take place, severity of damage and immediacy of the risk situation.

 Moreover, if rendering services at the company's premises involves a serious and imminent risk of infection by COVID-19, the employees can stop their activity and leave immediately the workplace.
 Likewise, the employees' representatives may agree the interruption of the activity.
 In that case, the company cannot retaliate against the employees.

-We further note that, the Government has declared a global closure of schools and Universities until 24 May 2020 as per the extension of the state of alarm that was approved by the Spanish Parliament.
+We further note that, the Government has declared a total closure of schools and Universities until each region reaches the Phase 2 of the plan to reactivate economic activity that was approved by the Spanish government.
 In this scenario, those employees that must take care of their children – thus preventing them working – may adapt their working conditions and reduce working hours up to 100% under specific circumstances resulting from COVID-19.

 What are employers' obligations where offices are partially or fully closed?